devops-phani/k8s-kubectl-commands/README.md

 ```
 kubectl get pod -n test | grep Evicted | awk '{print $1}' | xargs kubectl delete pod -n test
 ```
-Get all non-running pods
+Get all not running pods in all namespaces

 ```
 kubectl get -A --field-selector 'status.phase!=Running' pods
 ```

-Delete all non-running pods
+Delete all not running pods in all namespaces

 ```
 kubectl delete -A --field-selector 'status.phase!=Running' pods